Glen Little

-Glen Matthew Little (born 15 October 1975) is an English footballer.
-Born in Wimbledon, London, he also previously played for Burnley, Derry City, Glentoran, Crystal Palace, Sheffield United, Wrexham and Aldershot Town.
-He has also appeared in the Premier League for Bolton Wanderers, Reading and Portsmouth.
+Glen Matthew Little (born 15 October 1975) is an English former footballer who played as a winger.
+Born in Wimbledon, London, he began his career in Northern Ireland with Derry City and Glentoran, before returning to England to play for Burnley, Reading, Bolton Wanderers, Portsmouth, Sheffield United and Aldershot Town.
+He finished his career in non-league football with Wrexham, Wealdstone, Grays Athletic and Heybridge Swifts.

 Career

-Crystal Palace and Ireland
+Crystal Palace and Northern Ireland

 Little made his Derry City debut on 20 November 1994 on loan from Palace.
-While at Irish Premier League club Glentoran.
-One of the top footballers to play in the Irish League in the 1990s, Little scored a memorable goal to win the 1996 Irish Cup.
+While at Irish League club Glentoran, Little scored a memorable goal to win the 1995–96 Irish Cup.